usds/ditap-curriculum-update/3_Curriculum/3B_DITAP-Core-Curriculum/Module-4/Sprint-1/Management of Digital Service Delivery.md

 # Module 4 Sprint 1

-## Managing Digital Service Delivery
+## Managing digital service delivery

 We awarded the contract.
 Now what?